Ameritas Emerging Leaders Academy

 Susan Vagts

-Director of the Actuarial Science Program, Ameritas Actuarial Faculty Fellow, David P. Hayes Chair of Actuarial Science & Associate Professor of Practice in Actuarial Science, UNL
+Director of the Actuarial Science Program, Ameritas Actuarial Faculty Fellow, David P. Hayes Chair of Actuarial Science and Professor of Practice

 Vagts earned her Bachelor of Science in Mathematics with minors in actuarial science and business from the University of Nebraska–Lincoln.
 She came to the College of Business in 1999 with more than 8 years of experience in the insurance industry.
 Vagts worked as a pricing and product development actuary primarily in life insurance, fixed and variable annuities, and disability income insurance.
 She now serves as director of the Actuarial Science Program.
 Her teaching interests include Insurance and Individual Risk Management, Theory of Interest, and Actuarial Applications in Practice.